ashwinarora/blockchain-based-access-right-management/README.md

 # blockchain-based-access-right-management
 A Blockchain based application allowing users to enforce Access Rights for any Document/File/Folder.
 Implemented by writing and deploying Smart Contract (in Solidity) on the Ethereum Blockchain.
 Four types of Access Rights were implemented- master, owner, write and read.

+For any doubts/queries/bug reports/issues feel free to contact me at ashwinarora48@gmail.com

 There are 2 smart contracts- PermissionManagement.sol and NotarizationManagement.sol